 B (be) and V (ve) – boca, vengo, hablar, uva

 Both the B and V are not the same as they are in English.
-They are usually softened.
+They are usually softened in their Spanish pronunciations.
 Native speakers do this by touching their lips together for a moment and holding the sound for less time.

 As a result, many native speakers will often replace V with B and vice versa.
 For instance, they may pronounce the word “vaca” (cow) as “baca.”
 You will notice that this difference is much slighter than it would be in English.
 If you want to perfect this, try biting your lower lip to while practicing these words.

 For this letter, there is a soft and a strong sound.
 It sounds like a K (hard) next to the vowels A, O and U (banco, capital).
 It sounds like an S (soft) when next to the letter E and I (circa, Marcello, gracias).

 In many parts of Spain, the soft C sounds like TH in the English word “thick.”
 So “gracias” (thank you) becomes “gra-theas.”

 Similar to the CH sounds in the English words “cheese” and “chocolate.”

 D (de) and T (te) – día, taza

 In English we create the T and D sounds by touching the tip of the tongue against the upper gumline.
 In contrast, you make these sounds in Spanish by touching the blade of your tongue (just behind the tip) to this same spot.
 To do this, you have to stick your tongue out a bit further.
 This causes your tongue to actually rest between your two rows of front teeth.
 You can locate this by putting your tongue where you make the TH sound, like in the word “Think.”
 This also happens with the letter N in certain cases.